cropsinsilico/yggdrasil/_sources/install.rst.txt

 ---------------------------

 As local communication on Windows is handled by ZeroMQ, running models written in C or C++ will require installing the ZeroMQ libraries for C and C++.
+If you install |cis_interface| using conda, these will be installed automatically as depencies.
+If you are not using conda, you will need to install them yourself.

 Instructions for installing the ZeroMQ C and C++ libraries can be found `here <https://github.com/zeromq/czmq#building-and-installing>`_